Cotton Fields: The Beach Boys cover

-American rock band the Beach Boys first recorded "Cotton Fields" on November 18–19, 1968.
+American rock band the Beach Boys first recorded "Cottonfields" on November 18–19, 1968.
 The track (with Al Jardine on lead vocals) debuted on the group's 1969 album 20/20.
 It was Jardine's idea for the band to cover the song.
 He explained:

-Dissatisfied with Brian Wilson's baroque pop-influenced arrangement of the song, Jardine prevailed upon the group to record a new version (inspired by the contemporaneous vogue for country rock, as exemplified by such acts as The Flying Burrito Brothers, Stone Poneys and Michael Nesmith & The First National Band) in August 1969.
+Dissatisfied with Brian Wilson's baroque pop-influenced arrangement of the song, Jardine persuaded the group to record a new version in August 1969, inspired by the contemporaneous vogue for country rock, as exemplified by such acts as the Flying Burrito Brothers, Stone Poneys and Michael Nesmith & the First National Band).
 The re-recording featured notable session musician and longtime Nesmith collaborator Orville "Red" Rhodes on pedal steel guitar.
-Retitled "Cottonfields", the second iteration afforded the Beach Boys their most widespread international success while also denoting the end of the group's hit-making career in the US (although they would enjoy periodic comebacks there).
-"Cottonfields" would be the final Beach Boys' single released on Capitol Records – the group's label since May 1962 – and their last single released in mono.
+Retitled "Cottonfields", the second version a gave the Beach Boys their greatest international success while also marking the end of the group's hit-making career in the US (although they would enjoy periodic comebacks there).
+"Cottonfields" was the Beach Boys' final single released by Capitol Records, the group's label since May 1962, and their last single released in mono.

-While underperforming in the United States (peaking at #95 in Record World and #103 in Billboard) despite a promotional appearance on the short-lived variety show Something Else, the song succeeded across the Atlantic, reaching #5 in the UK Singles Chart (and number 2 on the Melody Maker chart) and later listed as the tenth-biggest seller of the year by the New Musical Express.
-Outside of North America, it nearly replicated the success of the group's "Do It Again" two years before, peaking at #1 in Australia, and Norway; #2 in Denmark, South Africa and Sweden; #3 in Ireland; #12 in the Netherlands; #13 in New Zealand; and #29 in West Germany.
+While underperforming in the U.S. (peaking at No. 103 in Billboard) despite a promotional appearance on the short-lived variety show Something Else, the song succeeded across the Atlantic, reaching No. 5 in the UK Singles Chart (and No. 2 on the Melody Maker chart) and later listed as the tenth-biggest seller of the year by the New Musical Express.
+Outside of North America, it nearly achieved the success of "Do It Again", peaking at No. 1 in Australia and Norway; No. 2 in Denmark, South Africa and Sweden; No. 3 in Ireland; No. 12 in the Netherlands; No. 13 in New Zealand; and No. 29 in West Germany.
 Because of this popularity, it was placed on the international release of the group's Sunflower album.
 The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.

-The stereo mix found on the Feel Flows box set opens with Al Jardine's son trying to count off the song with the help of his father.
-Unlike the older Hawthorne, CA stereo mix, this version recreates the reverb effect on the opening vocals.
+The single was initially only issued in mono, though a reprocessed stereo mix opened international issues of the Sunflower album.
+It was remixed into stereo for the 2001 compilation Hawthorne, CA. A further stereo remix found on the Feel Flows box set opens with Al Jardine's son trying to count off the song with the help of his father.
+Unlike the older stereo mix, this version recreates the reverb effect on the opening vocals.